xqzheng-yuki/splicing-dysregulation-pipeline/docs/README.md

 #### b.
 Run Salmon Selective Alignment

 This step uses Salmon in selective alignment mode to process RNA-seq reads and identify unmapped regions where abnormal splicing events may occur.
-The script `salmon.sh` handles this step, producing:
+The script `src/salmon.sh` handles this step, producing:
 - A quantification file.
 - A supplementary file `unmapped_names.txt`, containing sequence IDs for decoy alignments, partial alignments, and unmapped sequences.

-Note: Refer to the `salmon.sh` script documentation for detailed instructions on setup, required inputs, and expected outputs.
+Note: Refer to the `src/salmon.sh` script documentation for detailed instructions on setup, required inputs, and expected outputs.

 #### c.
 Extract Unmapped sequence

 This step processes unmapped sequences identified by Salmon Selective Alignment mode using the following scripts:

-- `separate_unmapped.sh`: Groups sequences tagged as `d`, `m1`, `m2`, and `u` into separate `.lst` files.
+- `src/separate_unmapped.sh`: Groups sequences tagged as `d`, `m1`, `m2`, and `u` into separate `.lst` files.

-- `filter_fastq.sh`: Utilizes [seqtk](https://github.com/lh3/seqtk) to extract sequences based on the unmapped names.
+- `src/filter_fastq.sh`: Utilizes [seqtk](https://github.com/lh3/seqtk) to extract sequences based on the unmapped names.

 Note: Refer to the script documentation for detailed instructions on setup, required inputs, and expected outputs.

 ### 2. Map Reads with STAR Alignment

-The `star.sh` script uses the STAR aligner to map unmapped reads, producing a sorted BAM file and separate files based on read groups or unmapped tags.
+The `src/star.sh` script uses the STAR aligner to map unmapped reads, producing a sorted BAM file and separate files based on read groups or unmapped tags.

 Note:
 - Refer to the script documentation for detailed instructions on setup, required inputs, and expected outputs.